usagov/vote-gov-drupal/testing/README.md

 Note:
-- ^ this will run all function tests headless and have the `createUser` and `delteUser` command already added.
+- ^ this will run all function tests headless and have the `createUser` and `deleteUser` command already added.
 - ^^ this script will need to be run first any time you plan to open the cypress runner, this will create the users needed to compete most functional tests
 - ^^^ this script will need to be run after any time you plan to open the cypress runner, this will delete the users needed to compete most functional tests